 6. Reusable water bottle

-In Norway, water can be safely drunk straight from the tap (and it’s delicious!), so save some money and help the environment by bringing your own reusable water bottle and re-filling it on the way – Check the price here.
+In Norway, water can be safely drunk straight from the tap (and it’s delicious!), so save some money and help the environment by bringing your own reusable water bottle and re-filling it on the way – Check the best-seller one here.

 7. Power adapter